madmaxgrey/Preshyons-Modpack/reshade/README.md

 # Reshade Files
 Install instructions
-- drag and drop the contents of the reshade  folder into your game bit folder
+- drag and drop the contents of the reshade  folder into your game bin folder